 Last week, Lily started a new daycare.
 We had not planned on moving her but we needed a spot for Parker so we started looking around.
 We found a 5 star facility that would accept both children so we jumped on it.
 Before leaving we had a mini party at the daycare to celebrate her time there.

-You need chalkboard paint, yellow paint, a terracotta pot, paint brushes, measuring tape, painter's tape and a paint marker.
+You need chalkboard paint, yellow paint, a terracotta pot, paint brushes, measuring tape, painter’s tape, a paint marker and chalk (chalk marker would probably work best).

 Then fill the pot with a potted plant.
-I would have prefered red flowers but I couldn't find any at the last minute so these purple petunias had to suffice.
+I started with white daisies but it seemed a little blah.
+I would have prefered red flowers but I couldn’t find any at the last minute so these purple petunias had to suffice.

-I added a thank you card (with an enclosed gift card) using an upright clothespin and included a small picture of Lily in a small frame (not pictured).
-Lastly, I wrote "Thank you for helping me grow" with chalk.
+I added a thank you card (with an enclosed gift card to Target) using an upright clothespin and included a small picture of Lily in a small frame (not pictured).
+Lastly, I wrote “Thank you for helping me grow” with chalk.
+I used regular chalk because that is what I had on hand, but be careful when handling the pot because it will wipe right off.
+A chalk marker is probably best because it doesn’t wipe off as easily.

 To wrap it up, here are a few photos of Lily’s best buds on her last day.
 We miss you guys!!